keploy/gsoc/2023/README.md

 **Difficulty** : Medium

-### 5. Simulate time freezing
+### 5. Time Simulation in Java SDK
 Mentors: Sarthak Shyngle, Gourav Kumar

 **Goals & Ideas**
-* To capture time based tokens like jwt and recreate that session during test-mode .
+* To capture time based tokens like jwt and recreate that session during test-mode (Already implemented for go-sdk).
 * Basically record the time and save it with testcase in form of yamls.
 * Identify the methods which mainly return Time object used inside JSON Web Tokens (JWTs).
 * Override the Time object to return the recorded time at the time of test run by reading it from testcases which will mock time which was set to be expired.